bullmoose20/MK-Docs/docs/komet/install/local.md

    include-markdown "./wt/wt-10-scheduling.md"
 %}

-### I want to update to the latest version of Komet
+### I want to update to the latest version of Kometa

 === ":fontawesome-brands-linux: Linux"